BlazeIsClone/a41sl/README.md

 }

 ```
-For API Tokens Rename `.env.example` to `.env` and fill out the values:
+For API Tokens fill out the values in `.env`:

 ```markdown
 DISCORD_TOKEN=